State Bar of Arizona Regulations

 (Reference: Board of Legal Specialization Regulations

 Section VIII.
-Annual Requirements
+Annual Requirements)

 1. Annual CLE.

 a.
-Each specialist must complete 15 or more hours per year at one or more CLE activities that meet the standards stated in Section VII B.2.
+Each specialist must complete 15 or more hours per year at one or more CLE activities which meet the standards stated in Section VII B.2.
 This includes a substantive requirement of 12 hours and a professional responsibility requirement of three hours.